-- delays is analyzed and the organization and process is improved for the next year.
+- ensures that root cause of delays are analyzed and the organization and process is improved for the next year.
 (Step 2) - For both the statutory and group audits, a mandatory audit firm rotation is to take place every 10 years the latest (more frequent intervals may be applied by the management).
 A previously appointed audit firm, after its rotation, cannot be re-elected for a period of at least 3 years.
 Additionally, key audit partners must rotate every 7 years the latest.
 A previously appointed key audit partner, after his/her rotation, cannot be re-elected, irrespectively of the audit firm in which he / she might work for.
 If local regulations of each country of incorporation, dictate a more frequent mandatory rotation of audit firms or key audit partners and / or a longer waiting period for re-election, then local regulations supersede this guidance and the more frequent rotation periods and/ or the longer waiting periods should be applied locally.
 Refer to the Directive of approval of audit, audit-related and nonaudit services.
-(Step 2) - The listed companies, at least 7 days before the release of the statutory accounts, (1) a reconciliation on the equity as well as on the main indicators of the P&L should be reviewed and confirmed by the Head of ARC and the Region CFO (2) Formal approval to be received by Head of ARC and Group CFO before any external publication including press releases and financial reporting, (Step 3)
+(Step 2) - All listed companies, at least 7 days before the release of the statutory accounts, must (1) Provide a reconciliation of the equity as well as the main indicators of the P&L to the Head of ARC and the Region CFO.
+This must be reviewed and confirmed by the Head of ARC and the Region CFO (2) Obtain formal approval by Head of ARC and Group CFO before any external publication of press releases including financial reporting.
+(Step 3)

-Link to: Group Delegated Authorities (GDA), Finance Policy, Approval of audit, audit-related and non-audit services Directive, ARC permanent instructions (to be released by ARC)
+Link to: Group Delegated Authorities (GDA), Finance Policy, Approval of audit, audit-related and non-audit services Directive, ARC permanent instructions 2023, Umbrella User Guide